Skip to main content

 Who has access

 During the beta, the Value Agent is turned on for a limited set of users only.
-If you don’t see the teal agent button on the Value Framework page, you’re not in the beta yet.
+If you don’t see the agent panel on the right side of the Value Framework, you’re not in the beta yet.
 We’ll expand access over time.

 What to avoid during the beta